 What is Fraud?

-Fraud occurs when a person receives more than they are entitled to by knowingly or dishonestly withholding or falsifying information about their claim.
-This also applies to someone who receives entitlement for another person - such as an appointee, a landlord or landlords agent.
+Benefit fraud is when a person receives more than they are entitled to by knowingly or dishonestly withholding or falsifying information about their claim.
+This also applies to someone who receives benefit for another person - such as an appointee, a landlord or landlords agent.

 What is Torbay Council doing to crack down on Fraud?

 During 2012 - 2013, the Council’s dedicated Fraud Team investigated over 496 cases of suspected fraud.
 96 cases were either prosecuted or sanctioned.and £297,584 of fraudulent Housing and Council Tax Benefit overpayments were identified.

 Several of the cases that were prosecuted for Benefit Fraud received suspended prison sentences, community punishment orders, conditional discharges and fines imposed by the Courts.